How to Handle Unpaid Invoices: 10 Strategies for Success

 Lose the Stiff Business Approach

 So you followed the procedure correctly and the friendly follow-up didn’t work.
-Sometimes you need to be very emphatic in following up with non-paying customers.

 Instead of being all official and authoritative, you may want to abandon a stiff business approach and write an email expressing how you personally feel.